 - Interview with MAT faculty

-- Additional information may be requested to document musical skills or experience with technology
+- Additional information may be requested to document musical skills and/or experience with technology

 Please note: International applicants from other than English speaking countries must take the TOEFL.

 Current Tuition Rates (Spring 2014 - Summer 2014)